bpierre/ubuntu-uitk-gallery-docker/README.md

 The `gallery` tool will automatically:

-- Install Docker if needed (remember to logout / login after this)
+- Install Docker if needed − **remember to logout / login after this!**
 - Fetch the code from the selected branch
 - Compile the project if needed
 - Run the gallery app